 Jose Luis Sierra

-Jose Luis Sierra is the oldest member of the Spanish-American Institute of International Education.
-He began in 1988 with us as a teacher, and since 1992 he has had the responsibility of being the Academic Director of the program.
+Jose Luis Sierra began working for SAIIE in 1988 as a teacher, and since 1992 he has had the responsibility of being the Academic Director of the program.

 Mr Sierra has a degree in Geography and History from the University of Seville in 1985 with a speciality in Contemporary Spanish History (19th and 20th centuries).
 Afterwards, he broadened his studies related to the evolution of the European left-wing parties.

 At the same time, he completed the classes of Pedagogical Adaptation that Spanish law requires to be able to teach.
 Professionally his first steps were not related to teaching.